lenmus/lenmus/CONTRIBUTING.md

 ### Quality assurance

 Use LenMus regularly and explore it in depth.
 Submit your feedback to improve the program and fix the bugs you find.

-### Contribution agreement

-By contributing to LenMus through pull-requests, comments, or otherwise, you accept to release your contribution to the license terms as described in the [LICENSE][].

-LenMus uses a shared copyright model: each contributor holds copyright over their contributions.
-The project versioning records all such contribution and copyright details.
-If a contributor wants to further mark their specific copyright on a particular contribution, they should indicate their copyright solely in the commit message of the change when it is committed.

 #### Thanks for contributing !!!!!!!